Seth Ames

+Biography

 He was born April 18, 1805, and graduated from Harvard College in 1825.
 He was an associate justice of the Superior Court from 1859 to 1867, when he became chief justice of the Superior Court.
 In 1869, he was appointed to a seat on the Massachusetts Supreme Judicial Court.
 He resigned from the court on January 8, 1881, due to deteriorating health.

+Death and personal life

 Ames died at Longwood, Massachusetts, in 1881, at the age of 76.
 He had several children by his wife Abigail, daughter of Rev Samuel Dana of Marblehead, Massachusetts.
 His father was Fisher Ames and his brother was John W. Ames.